sjsu-4musks/text-to-pay-api/README.md

 Jaya Krishna Thupili [Linkedin](https://www.linkedin.com/in/thupili)

 Ninad Marathe [Linkedin](https://www.linkedin.com/in/thupili)

-### Project Introduction
+## Project Introduction

    The 'Text to Pay' project is an innovative venture that aims to revolutionize the way businesses handle transactions and interact with their customers.
    Recognizing the need for an effective and efficient way to facilitate payments, this project introduces a method that enables consumers to make payments via text messages.
    The underlying goal of the 'Text to Pay' project is to streamline the payment process, improve customer engagement, and ultimately increase conversion rates and customer retention for businesses across various sectors.

-   ###### Main objectives:
+## Main objectives

     * Streamline Payments.
     * Improve Customer Engagement
     * Increase Conversion Rates